Lewis Evans (rugby union)

 In the 2012–13 season, Newport Gwent Dragons named Evans as their captain, replacing the departing [Luke Charteris] and then later again for the 2015–16 season.
 He eventually captained the region on more than 50 occasions.

 After many years coaching age grade rugby for the Dragons region and Newport RFC in the 2016–17 season, he is now retired as a player and the recently appointed Director of Rugby for Kroll USRC Tigers in Hong Kong for the 2021–22 season.

+At the end of the season Lewis lead the Hong Kong Men's National Team to winning the Asia Rugby Championship which led to a World Cup qualifier against Tonga in Sunshine Coast, and then a Repechage in Dubai.
+Hong Kong now look to defend the ARC with Evans leading the team on a third campaign.